January 6, 2025

 Does an MOU need to be signed?

 Not if the MOU is not legally binding.
 However, it is useful for parties to sign an MOU as evidence to demonstrate that the parties understood and/or accepted its provisions.
-However, the signing of an MOU may also serve as evidence that it was intended to be legally binding in which case clear language in the MOU would be needed to state which sections (if any) were legally binding and which sections were not.
+When you write an MOU, it is important to use clear language to state which sections (if any) are legally binding and which sections are not.
+The signing of an MOU may also serve as evidence that it was intended to be legally binding.

 Can an MOU be revoked?